Harshitnitw/mlprojectrevision/README.md

 ## if github repository not linked to codespace then in codespace terminal write:
 ```

-# Using docker
-`docker build -t Harshitkedia321/studentperformance-app:latest .`

-`docker images`

-`docker rmi -f (IMAGE ID)`

-`docker run -p 5000:5000 Harshitkedia321/studentperformance-app:latest`
-# 2nd 5000 is about the port exposed by dockerfile and the one used by app.py
 git init
 git add README.md
 git commit -m "first commit"